A Volume-based Description of Transport in Incompressible Liquid Electrolytes and its Application to Ionic Liquids: Theory

 \subsection{Mass-based Description}

+In this section, we focus on the mass-based description, \emph{i.e.} the reference frame constituted by the center of mass motion (see \cref{sec:intro_theory}).

-The framework of rational thermodynamics incorporates the second axiom of thermodynamics and is based on the entropy production rate $\mathcal{R}$.
-It measures the deviation from equilibrium and an entropy production balance equation can be formulated.
-From the constitutive modeling of the thermodynamic variables and fluxes follows the requirement that $\mathcal{R}$ is non-negative.
+The framework of rational thermodynamics obeys the second law of thermodynamics using the entropy production rate $\entropy$, where thermodynamic consistency demands that the quantity $\entropy$ is strictly non-negative.
+Hence, the entropy production rate measures the deviation from thermodynamic equilibrium, and expresses balance of entropy production.
+As we show in Ref.~\cite{schammer2020theory}, $\entropy$ comprises a contribution due to internal friction, \emph{i.e.} viscosity, and a flux term